jeff-kilbride/node-npm-alpine/README.md

     FROM jkilbride/node-npm-alpine

 ---
 As an update, I have also now added a simple `.profile` to the `/root` directory for times when I need to login to the container and look around.
 (I was getting tired of typing `alias ll="ls -lFa"` every time I needed to login...)
+To use it, type `. /root/.profile` at the command prompt.
 Be aware that I prefer `vi` keybindings.
 If you prefer the default `emacs` keybindings, simply type `set -o emacs` at the prompt.

 ## Maintainer